tejasvicsr1/WAP/Diaries/Aman.md

     -Read the structure of the Wikipedia page to understand the links required -Made a very basic UI and score  system
     -Discussed wats to optimize the game and ways to store the scraped links

+## November 13,2020
+    - Read the doucmentation and worked with the python library Wiki dump reader for the backend of the game